LeonidLapshin/open/README.md

-# empty repo sor tests
+# empty repo for tests